 Bill loves pie.
 He really loves pie.
 I’m a pretty big fan myself, but rolling out a double crust is a chore.
 And a time-consuming chore at that, with the need to chill the dough, roll it out, chill it again—with fingers crossed it doesn’t tear during the process.
 So in the summer, I make my fair share of pies.
 Peach, raspberry, and blueberry are at the top of his list in the summer.

 How to Make

 These blueberry streusel bars are easy as pie!
 Or easier than pie, to be truthful.

-- I pressed a shortbread crust in a baking pan and pre-baked it.
+- Press the shortbread crust in a baking pan and pre-baked it.

-- Then warmed jam was brushed over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then topped with the streusel.
+- Brush the warmed jam over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then top with the streusel.

 - ¾ cup flour

 - ¼ cup powdered sugar